blogs.sanpreetsingh.com

 Try:

-• 20-minute phone-free landing after work
+• a 20-minute phone-free landing after work

 • one phone-free meal daily

-• no screens during vulnerability (if tears, fear, or deep sharing appears, phones go away)
+If tears, fear, or deep sharing shows up, the phones go away.

 Make it mutual, not parental.